OgaDavid/klas-clone/README.md

 ## Please note ⚠

-This project is just a clone of the original [Klas](tryklas.com) and is only meant to learning and building purposes.
+This project is just a clone of the original [Klas](tryklas.com) and is only meant for learning and building purposes.

 ## Tech Stack used for this project 🦾